 Open TSP (OTSP): The traveler does not have to end his journey at the starting city.
 [20]

-Multiple algorithms have been developed to address these TSP variants, we can classify them into two major categories:
+Multiple algorithms have been developed to address these TSP variants, we can classify them into two categories:

 Exact Algorithms: These algorithms aim to find the optimal solution to the TSP by exploring all possible routes or by using mathematical techniques to prune the search space efficiently.
 Examples include: